 When I wanted to improve my English language skills I was told by many people that reading is the best way to improve language skills.
 But nobody really explained how exactly it helped.

 I had figured out after reading many books that, reading can improve THREE fundamental aspects of communication.

-1. You will improve your communication skills by describing things better.
+1. Reading helps to improve your communication skills by describing things better.

 This is the best part of books.
 You will learn to describe things.
 I wasn’t an avid reader when I began to learn English, as a result, I find it difficult to put my thoughts into words.

 Often I struggled to get the right word to convey exactly

 For instance say, you want to describe a castle or palace you last visited, to a friend.

 Probably you will say “The castle was big and beautiful”!

 It’s grammatically correct but don’t you think it’s short and vague?